The woman who coined the expression "Surfing the Internet"

 For absurd reasons, the 12,000 copies of the Wilson Library Bulletin were destroyed.
 Only a few issues were spared, so Jean decided to upload her article on NYSERNet's FTP space.
 In 14 hours, her work had over 500 downloads.

-A few months later, in March 1993, unaware of Jean's article, wrote an executive overview of the internet called "Surfing the Wild Internet."
+A few months later, in March 1993, unaware of Jean's article, Tom Mandel of the former Stanford Research Institute (SRI) wrote an executive overview of the internet called "Surfing the Wild Internet."

 Meanwhile, Jean's article has been updated and distributed via Project Gutenberg.
 You can actually read the original text online.
 It features one of the first free internet guides but, like Jean Armour Polly once said, "I'll never get rich from 'Surfing'."